Investments Frequently Asked Questions

 2. Under the “View Accounts” tab, click on the account under the “Investments” section.

 This page provides a summary of your account only.
-If you wish to make changes to different investment services you have set up with RBFCU Investments Group, you’ll need to sign in to your CUNA Brokerage Services, Inc. account or contact your RBFCU Investments Group financial advisor.
+If you wish to make changes to different investment services you have set up with RBFCU Investments Group, you’ll need to sign in to your CUNA Brokerage Services, Inc. account or contact your RBFCU Investments Group financial professional.

 I received a letter from a partner of RBFCU Investments Group.
 Should I trust it?